AdobeDocs/commerce-merchant-services.en/help/live-search/rules.md

 ## Order of precedence with multiple rules

 Only one rule is applied to a search term at any one time.
 If multiple rules are found to be applicable to a search phrase, then all these rules are applied.
-If there is a collision between two rules: `rule 1` that boosts sku1 but `rule 2` hides the same sku, then the most recently applied rule (`rule 2`) will take precedence.
+If there is a collision between two rules---`rule 1` that boosts sku1 but `rule 2` hides the same sku---then the most recently applied rule (`rule 2`) will take precedence.

 * Rules are orderd by the "Last Modified" timestamp.
 The most recently modified rule is applied first, and older rules after that, in timestamp order.
 * The `query is` condition will take precedence over other conditions.
 If a newer rule contains a `query contains` condition, but an older rule has a `query is` condition, the `query is` rule will be applied.